 Offshore Development Office (ODC)

 Possibly the best option, your own software development center abroad allows for more flexibility and independence.
-In this case, you will be leading software development, managing all costs, and controlling any other processes.
+In this case, you will be leading software development, managing all costs, creating software engineer career conditions, and controlling any other processes.
 In essence, you’re building an ODC to work closely with exceptional minds and enjoy other advantages of co-located teams.
 It’s like your own dedicated development team with no intermediaries.
 Yet when opting for this model, you’ll need to prepare a well-balanced strategy for remote team management to facilitate the workflow and achieve desired results.
-Another aspect to consider is operational management which I recommend delegating to a reliable partner.
+Another aspect to consider is operational management, like remote IT office setup, which I recommend delegating to a reliable partner.

 So, Is a Remote Team Model Effective?

 In the past, remote work was perceived as an inefficient means of organizing workflow.
 However, as the pandemic broke out, and many companies were forced to go digital-first, the trend showed quite the opposite.
-According to PwC’s US Remote Work Survey, 83% of executives and 71% of employees admit the shift to remote work has been successful (with overall productivity improvements).
-This upward trend has been possible due to the increase of investment in virtual technologies to streamline the working process and maintain efficient collaboration between the remote team members.
+According to PwC’s US Remote Work Survey, 83% of executives and 71% of employees admit the shift to remote work has been successful with overall productivity improvements.
+This upward trend has been possible due to the increase of investment in online technologies (as well as virtual recruitment assistant tools) to streamline the working process and maintain efficient collaboration between the remote team members.
 Hence, teleworking has become an overwhelming practice for many IT companies globally, even being perceived as a cost-effective approach for scaling up.

 Dotmatics (acq. by Insightful Science), a leading life sciences software company, is one of the multiple examples of IT enterprises that decided to outsource remote tech team to Eastern Europe.
 With the help of Alcor, Dotmatics got 30+ engineers in the short term, as well as payroll & accounting and legal support.
 Even though the company has no physical office abroad, this doesn’t undermine their business processes.
 Their well-carried management, self-organized programmers, and assistance from Alcor as their local partner are those factors which ensure productive work and impressive results of Dotmatics’ distant development team.